theta360developers/4k-long-video/README.md

-# Long Video HEVC Plug-in for RICOH THETA
+# Long Video High Compression Plug-in for RICOH THETA

 Records 4K video with a maximum length of 1 hour 24 minutes.
 It overcomes the 25 minute video limitation of the standard THETA V.